 I have a strong interest in computation and machine learning and have written programs in Fortran, C++, and Python.
 Within Python, I'm comfortable using the Numpy, Pandas, and many other Python packages.
 I also know the mark-up languages of .html and Latex

 At CSUEB, I have taught 21 different undergraduate and graduate courses, including Calculus I-IV,Linear Algebra I-II, Real Analysis I-II, Differential Equations, Modern Geometry I-II, Mathematical Modeling, Topology I-II, Differential Geometry, and Symmetries of Differential Equations.
 I have established our first ever group for female math students, a student chapter of the American Women in Mathematics.
 I have also mentored many students in research projects and several of those students have received PhDs or are currently getting PhDs in mathematics.
 I am also currently a Governor of the Mathematical Association of America and represent N. CA., N.Nevada, and HI.

-I am also interested in K-12 mathematics education and an organizer of the East Bay Math Teachers' Circle, a group that re-energizes teachers about math by working on fun and interesting math problems.
+I am also interested in K-12 mathematics education and am a co-founder of the East Bay Math Teachers' Circle, a group that re-energizes teachers about math by working on fun and interesting math problems.
 Find out more about Bay Area Math Teachers Circles here.